zackmdavis/Leafline/README.md

 There are some other rules which apply in special circumstnaces:

-* _Servant ascension_: if a servant reaches the other team's side, he can be _brevetted_ into a cop, or _transition_ into a princess, pony, or scholar.
+* _Servant ascension_: if a servant reaches the other team's side, he can _transform_ into a pony, be _brevetted_ into a cop, or _transition_ into a scholar or princess.
-* _Secret service_: if the figurehead and a cop haven't previously moved, then they can switch places and sit next to each other.
+* _Secret service_: if the figurehead and a cop haven't previously moved, then the figurehead can move two locales towards the cop and the cop can sit next to him on the other side.
-* _Passing by_: if a servant takes the option to move two locales its first time, another servant in the right position can pretend he only moved one locale and stun him.
+* _Passing by_ *(part of game spec, but not yet implemented)*: if a servant takes the option to move two locales its first time, another servant in the right position can pretend he only moved one locale and stun him.

 #### concerning the program